IAmJonoBo/n00plicate/docs/ADVANCED_DOCUMENTATION_SUMMARY.md

 # Advanced Documentation Coverage Summary

-Comprehensive summary of all advanced tooling and workflow documentation created for the Mimic design system monorepo.\
+Comprehensive summary of all advanced tooling and workflow documentation created for the n00plicate design system monorepo.\
 This ensures complete coverage of enterprise-grade design token pipeline capabilities.

 ## Documentation Architecture